 Line Installer and Repairer

 Line installers and repairers can work on electrical power lines or telecommunications lines.
-They perform on-site work installing, repairing, testing, and maintaining components.
+They perform on-site work installing, repairing, testing and maintaining components.
 They also lay cables or string power lines.
 Employment requirements can range from a high school diploma to an associate degree; employers typically require on-the-job training or an apprenticeship.
 Professional certification is voluntary.
 Line installers and repairers typically need to have a commercial driver's license if they operate company vehicles.
-The BLS predicts that these jobs will increase 7% from 2012-2022.
-The agency also reports that line installers and repairers earned median annual pay of $58,210 as of 2012.
+The BLS predicts that these jobs will increase by 8% from 2016-2026.
+The agency also reports that line installers and repairers earned median annual pay of $64,190 in 2017.

 Computer, ATM, and Office Machine Repairer

 In this occupation, repairers work on-site to diagnose, troubleshoot, and repair problems with computers, ATMs, and office machines like copiers.
 They may also install new machines and demonstrate how to use them.
 Some postsecondary education in electronics, computers, or relevant subjects and on-the-job training are commonly required.
 Voluntary professional and manufacturer certifications are available and usually require an exam.
-According to the BLS, jobs in this field are expected to increase 4% from 2012-2022, and these workers earned median pay of $36,620 in 2012.
+According to the BLS, jobs in this field are expected to decrease by 2% from 2016-2026, and these workers earned median pay of $37,710 in 2017.